VPVasP/LinkedList-Deque/README.md

 # LinkedList-Deque
 This project provides a custom implementation of a double-ended queue (deque) using a doubly linked list in C#.
-It features methods for adding and removing elements from both ends,
+It features methods for adding and removing elements from both ends with User Options in this console application.